API Reference

 });

-The disableLegalConsent() method should be called when a visitor declines the use of Kameleoon.
+Call the disableLegalConsent() method when a visitor declines the use of Kameleoon.
 This method disables normal operation mode.
-Refer to the Consent management article for more information.
+For more information, refer to the Consent management article.

 Arguments